javeria-malik/type_script_ASSIGNMENTPIAIC/README.md

 # type_script_ASSIGNMENTPIAIC
-This repository contain all the assignments which i done during my web 3.0 course..
+This repository contain all the assignments which i done during my web 3.0 course.